phalcon-orphanage/docs/en/new-feature-request.md

 * The feature makes the framework slow
 * The feature does not provide any additional value to the framework
 * The NFR is not clear, bad documentation, unclear explanation, etc.
+* The NFR has not been discussed with the Team or voted by the community
 * The NFR does not follow the current guidelines/philosophy of the framework
 * The NFR affects/breaks applications developed in current/older versions of the framework
 * The original poster does not provide feedback/input when requested